viames/pair_boilerplate/README.md

 #### 3. Expand it according to your needs

 Create additional InnoDB tables for database of your project and set the foreign keys properly, these are useful for getting the most out of [ActiveRecord](https://github.com/viames/pair/wiki/ActiveRecord).
-Then start the built-in [Developer module](https://github.com/viames/pair_boilerplate/wiki/Developer), which will allow you to create a complete CRUD and class module for each of your custom tables.
+Then start the built-in [Crafter module](https://github.com/viames/pair_boilerplate/wiki/Developer), which will allow you to create a complete CRUD and class module for each of your custom tables.

 #### 4. Customize the template